MuhammadTauseef/terraform_101/README.md

 ## To install Terraform

-Go to https://www.terraform.io/ and click download and choose your platform
+Go to https://www.terraform.io/ click Download and choose your platform